MikeLierman/TempProber/README.md

 # TempProber
 A small little application that pulls temps using the Open Hardware Monitor library API and spits out info through console and returns proper exit code, for use on RMM dashboards.
-(Eg. Solarwinds RMM, formally MAX Focus.)
+(Eg. Solarwinds RMM, formally MAX Focus, but should be compatible with many others.)
+Screenshot of what our script returns using the Solarwinds dashboard: https://i.imgur.com/q7IECBI.jpg

 For update information and discussion, join or Discord: https://discord.gg/gK7NQ7h